mawahab/logisim-evolution/README.md

 We have decided to release this new Logisim version under the name logisim-evolution, to highlight the large number of changes that occurred in these years, and **we actively seek the contribution of the community**.

 ## What's new in logisim-evolution
+* [NEW !] state machine -- to specify FSM without the need for implementing them at the gate level and/or rely on VHDL and third party software.
 * chronogram -- to see the evolution of signals in your circuit
 * electronic board integration -- schematics can now be simulated on real hardware!
 * board editor -- to add new electronic boards